mikeblackett/xarray-jsonschema/README.md

 > [!WARNING]
 > This package is in an early stage of development.
 Frequent and breaking changes are expected.

-`xarray-jsonschema` is a re-implementation of [xarray-schema](https://xarray-schema.readthedocs.io/en/latest) that uses [JSON Schema](https://json-schema.org/) for validation.
+`xarray-jsonschema` is a re-implementation of the [xarray-schema](https://xarray-schema.readthedocs.io/en/latest) API that uses [JSON Schema](https://json-schema.org/) for validation.

 ## Motivation